Original air date: 19 September 2001

 Normally the trip to the twilight zone (and the following light show) would have been a very worthy high point of this programme.

-Coral reefs are not supposed to exist in darkness
+Coral reefs were not supposed to exist in darkness

 Coral reefs found at depths of up to 2 thousand metres in Norwegian fjords.
 There is much less food available so they have to be more efficient.
 This leads to them having larger polyps than those in shallower waters so they can catch larger prey.